michael-iskander-java/michael_movie_api/readme.md

 9. After that, run the command 'php artisan schedule:run' to force running the scheduler.

-10. Open phpMyAdmin and you will find the retrieved data stored in the database.
+10. Open phpMyAdmin and you will find the seeded data stored in the database.

 11. Start testing API by the following URLs: